fyquah/core.matrix.bench/README.md

 * Some way to track the progress of the benchmark (a way to "tail" the standard output and standard error of the script)
+* Some fallback mechanism in case the server fails to send the results to S3.
+Eg: we would not want to terminate in that case.
+* Some way to patch some other benchmark in (eg: the results from benchmarking numpy / vanilla Java etc.) the reports
 * A better access key management scheme (AWS specifically discourages the usage of permanent keys)
 * A better way to manage configurations.
 Right now, instance-type, key pair and